 (return to list of contents)

 God is the most positive reality.
 The reality of God transcends human reason.
 He is the cause and the source of existence of all things.
+His divine nature is utterly and purely spiritual.
 God is a personal being who self-subsists as a simple supreme personal reality.
-In orthodox theology, a distinction exists between the uncreated inner divine being (essence/nature) of God, and his uncreated divine energies (operations and acts) which issue from him.
-St. Basil says: “We know our God from his operations, but are unable to draw near to his essence.
-For his operations come down to us, while his essence remains unapproachable.”
+In orthodox theology, a distinction exists between the uncreated inner divine transcendent being (essence/nature) of God, and his uncreated divine energies (operations and acts) which issue from him.
+St. Basil says: “We know our God form his operations, but are unable to draw near to his essence.
+For his operations (energies) come down to us, while his essence remains unapproachable.”
 God is not knowable in his divine essence.
 We believe in his essence because we experience his energies.
-We know him in his energies.
+We know him in his energies, which are inseparable from his essence.
 The divine energies signify God himself in his activity and self-manifestation.
 God’s energies permeate all his creation.
-God does not create the world from his essence, but by his energies.
-By each operation (energy mode), God creates or sustains a certain aspect of reality.
-The divine operations are attributes of God expressed in actions.
-In these operations/energies, God himself, the originator of all diverse operations, is whole and beyond movement and change.
-All God’s energies are infinite.
-They will never cease to proceed from God.
+The energies, or operations, of God may be compared to the rays of the sun.
+The rays are the energies of the sun, but not its substance.
+The divine energies are God, but not his essence.
+The divine energies are the instruments by which God ordinarily acts outside himself (his essence).
+They enter the life of man and the universe.
+The essence/substance of God does not.

 We experience and know God through his varied operations in relation to the visible world, and ourselves.
 The divine operations aim at leading creation toward deification.
 It is possible to be in real communion with God by participating in his energies, though the divine nature is transcendent and unparticipated.
 The Christian believer is progressively deified, and his knowledge of God’s divine energies is increased, by participating in God’s grace, which is one of the uncreated energies of God.
 The Christian believer believes strongly in the living God because he knows him directly through his energies in his own personal experience, not because of logical proofs and reasonable arguments, which, albeit helpful, may not necessarily be conducive to strong faith.

 God does not change in his character as the altogether true and righteous One.
 God is perfect in every way.
-He does not need to change to become more perfect: “For I am the Lord, I do not change” (Malachi 3: 6a).
-In order to remain true to his character, God’s feelings and response toward a person or a group of people may change for good or ill in response to a change in the person or the group: “But if a wicked man turns from all his sins which he has committed, keeps all My statutes, and does what is lawful and right, he shall surely live; he shall not die.
+He does not need to change to become more perfect: “For I am the Lord, I do not change” (Malachi 3: 6a; Romans 11: 29; 1 Peter 1: 25; James 1: 17).
+In order to remain true to his immutable character, God’s feelings and response toward a person or a group of people may change for good or ill in response to a change in the person or the group: “But if a wicked man turns from all his sins which he has committed, keeps all My statutes, and does what is lawful and right, he shall surely live; he shall not die.
 None of the transgressions which he has committed shall be remembered against him; because of the righteousness which he has done, he shall live.
 ‘Do I have any pleasure at all that the wicked should die?’ says the Lord God, ‘and not that he should turn from his ways and live?’
 But when a righteous man turns away from his righteousness and commits iniquity, and does according to all the abominations that the wicked man does, shall he live?
 All the righteousness which he has done shall not be remembered; because of the unfaithfulness of which he is guilty and the sin which he has committed, because of them he shall die” (Ezekiel 18: 21-24).

 III.
 THE MYSTERY OF THE HOLY TRINITY